Tuvshno/video-censoring-automation/README.md

 This project automatically removes censors profanity inside of an audio file using OpenAI Whisper model, HuggingFace Transformers, and FFMPEG.

 ### How does it work?
-It first transcribes the audio data using OpenAI Whisper Model and HuggingFace Transformer.
+It first transcribes the audio data using OpenAI Whisper Model and HuggingFace Transformers.
 The output of the model provides timestamps on the word level.
-After recieving the timestamped data, we match any words to a large library of profanity words and list and timestamps that require censoring.
-We then pipeline does timestamps to FFMPEG where we silence the audio where does timestamps are and finally export the new file.
+After recieving the timestamped data, we match any words to a large library of profanity words.
+We then pipeline those timestamps to FFMPEG where we silence the audio and finally export the new file.

 To run the program, navigate to the src folder and execute main.py: